 That’s where dynamic personalization can help.
 Dynamic personalization means automatically personalizing different sections of content within your emails, ads, social media, or other channels to feature products, information, and offers that are relevant to customers based on their current behavior and past affinities.
 Each time a customer interacts with your brand, they’re sending you a signal that you can use to customize your message via marketing automation.

 This is almost impossible to do manually, however.
-But by using a B2C CRM, you can automatically populate content blocks that are most likely to convert according to the data you know about specific customers.
+But by using a CDP, you can automatically populate content blocks that are most likely to convert according to the data you know about specific customers.
 This allows you to create, for example, super personalized product recommendations via email marketing to serve up the right content to the right customers at the relevant stage in the buying journey.

 Data science-powered recommendations